lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Default padding mechanism do not need to send the padding length and can lead to a maximum of 14 bits of padding.

 The padding is not mandatory and is optional to the technology-specific document to give a different solution.
-In this section there are some inputs on how to manage the padding.
+In this docuement there are some inputs on how to manage the padding.

 # SCHC Compression for IPv6 and UDP headers